CM INTERNATIONAL SOCCER CAMP

 Yes.
 Our counselors run a snack store in the evenings stocked with snacks and drinks provided at a minimal cost (power drinks, granola bars, etc.) They also organize pizza orders for those who find they need a second dinner!
 You can put money into your camper’s store account at the beginning of the week.
 Suggested amount is $50.

-We had many campers return for a second and third year of CM International Soccer Camp.
+We have had many campers return for a second and third year of CM International Soccer Camp.
 We are happy to provide you with the name and contact information of camp families who have agreed to serve as references to answer any further questions.
 Contact Camp Director, Charles Mhlauri.